ga4gh/vrs/docs/source/specification/terms_and_model/variation.rst

-   id, :ref:`Id`, optional, Variation Id; must be unique within document type, string, required, Variation type; must be set to 'Text' sequence, string, required, The textual variation representation not parseable by other subclasses of Variation.
+   id, :ref:`Id`, optional, Variation Id; must be unique within document type, string, required, Variation type; must be set to 'Text' definition, string, required, The textual variation representation not parsable by other subclasses of Variation.

 **Implementation guidance**